Diabetes Prevention and Control Program

 PROMOTING DIABETES PREVENTION

-DPCP works with providers of the National Diabetes Prevention Program (DPP) to increase:
+DPCP works with providers of the National Diabetes Prevention Program (DPP)

 • Develop an awareness campaign targeted to the public and health care sector.